cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  DatacenterCharacteristics setCostPerMem(double costPerMem)
    :outertype: DatacenterCharacteristics

-   Sets the cost to use each Megabyte of RAM in the Datacenter.
+   Sets the monetary cost to use each Megabyte of RAM in the Datacenter.

-   :param costPerMem: cost to use RAM
+   :param costPerMem: cost ($) to use RAM

 setCostPerSecond
 ^^^^^^^^^^^^^^^^